seth-dobson/artful-analytics.github.io/about.md

 In 2007, I landed a tenure track position at Dartmouth College, where I taught undergraduate courses and continued my research on primate behavior.
 You can see a list my publications on Google Scholar.

-After leaving academia in 2014,  and began searching for jobs as a data analyst.
+After leaving academia in 2014,  I began searching for jobs as a data analyst.
 My first job outside of academia was at Discover Financial Services.
 I worked there for 4 years and learned a lot.
 Along the way, I taught myself R by blogging about football analytics as a hobby.

 ### Contact me